10 Best Streaming for November 2025

 Key Catalysts

-• Growth in Disney+ and streaming platforms.
+• Growth in Disney+ and direct-to-consumer streaming

 Risk Factors

-• Streaming profitability challenges.
+• Streaming profitability and subscriber growth challenges

-• Exposure to cyclical consumer spending.
+• Exposure to cyclical consumer spending

 Stock #5: Spotify Technology S.A.
 (SPOT)